beiko-lab/sarand/README.md

                         Minimum identity/coverage to identify presence of
                         target gene in assembly graph -l NEIGHBOURHOOD_LENGTH, --neighbourhood_length NEIGHBOURHOOD_LENGTH
-                        Size of gene neighbourhood to extract from the assembly graph
+                        Size of gene neighbourhood (in terms of nucleotides) to extract from the assembly graph
   -o OUTPUT_DIR, --output_dir OUTPUT_DIR
-                        Output folder for current run of sarand -f, --force           Force overwrite any previous files/output directories --no_rgi              Disable RGI based annotation of graph neighbourhoods --rgi_include_loose   Include loose criteria hits if using RGI to annotate graph neighbourhoods
+                        Output folder for current run of sarand -f, --force           Force overwrite any previous files/output directories --no_rgi              Disable RGI based annotation of graph neighbourhoods --rgi_include_loose   Include loose criteria hits if using RGI to annotate graph neighbourhoods --extraction_timeout  Maximum time to extract neighbourhood sequences of a given gene with default value being -1 indicating no limit
 ```

 ### Output